Dining Hall Hours

 At Omega, food is the campfire that brings us together and gives us warmth, light, connection, and a sense of community.

 What you can expect?
-Local, organic, sustainable, nutrient-dense, artisanal, and whole-food meals.
+Local, mostly organic, sustainable, nutrient-dense, artisanal, and whole-food meals.
 During mealtimes, you'll also discover a welcoming table with workshop participants, staff, teachers, or R&R guests.
 From 18-year-olds to retirees, there's a seat for everyone at the table.

 Food That Feels Good